Fitness to dive: Diving after childbirth

-Numerous organizations and foundations are dedicated to promoting adaptive diving and providing resources for individuals with physical disabilities.
-These organizations often organize dive trips, training programs, and support networks for disabled divers.

 Patent foramen ovale

 A patent foramen ovale (PFO), or atrial shunt can potentially cause a paradoxical gas embolism by allowing venous blood containing what would normally be asymptomatic inert gas decompression bubbles to shunt from the right atrium to the left atrium during exertion, and can be then circulated to the vital organs where an embolism may form and grow due to local tissue supersaturation during decompression.
 This congenital condition is found in roughly 25% of adults, and is not listed as a disqualifier from diving nor as a required medical test for professional or recreational divers.
 Some training organisations recommend that divers contemplating technical diver training should have themselves tested as a precaution, and to allow informed consent to assume the associated risks.

 Factors which temporarily affect fitness to dive

 Several factors may temporarily affect fitness to dive by altering the risk of encountering problems during a dive.
 Some of these depend on conditions that vary according to time or place, and are not addressed in a medical examination.
 Others are more within the control of the diver.
 These include: